-(b) Reports regarding suspected fraud related to advance, partial, or progress payments shall be made through the BCPO to the RCO.
+(b) Reports regarding suspected fraud related to advance, partial, or progress payments shall be made through the BCPO to the RCO, with a copy of the report sent to the SDA.
 The report shall include all available information supporting the suspicion.